Applied Behavior Analysis FAQ

 Comprehensive ABA-based interventions commonly share the following characteristics:

-An intervention programme can be developed that takes into account what outcomes are important to the children themselves and their families, an understanding of typical development, the requirements of statutory educational curricula, and a focus on pivotal behaviours that would facilitate further development, such as teaching communication, social skills, daily living or academic skills that can support independence and choice-making.
+An intervention programme can be developed that considers what outcomes are important to the children themselves and their families.
+In addition, the intervention programme focuses on pivotal behaviours that would facilitate further development of the child, such as teaching communication, social skills, daily living or academic skills that can support independence and choice-making.

 Programme staff should be able to analyse the reasons for certain behaviour and the consequences of that behaviour.
 This can then used to develop unique and individualised interventions to help teach the child.

-Positive reinforcement and rewards are used to encourage pivotal behaviours.
+Positive reinforcement and rewards are used to encourage positive behaviours.

 When used as an early intervention model, comprehensive ABA-based programmes are often known as Early Intensive Behaviour Intervention (EIBI).
 There is some evidence which suggests that the earlier the better in terms of intervention of this kind.[2]